Characterizing bad semidefinite programs: normal forms and short proofs: Introduction. Main results

 is {\em badly behaved} if there is $c \in \rad{m}$ for which the optimal value of (\ref{sdp-p}) is finite but the dual (\ref{sdp-d}) has no solution with the same value.
 We say that (\ref{p-sd}) is {\em well behaved}, if not badly behaved.

-A {\em slack matrix} or {\em slack} in (\ref{p-sd}) is a positive semidefinite matrix of the form $ Z \, = \, B - \sum_{i=1}^m x_i A_i. \,$ Of course, (\ref{p-sd}) has a maximum rank slack matrix, and our characterizations will rely on such a matrix.
+A {\em slack matrix} or {\em slack} in (\ref{p-sd}) is a psd matrix of the form $ Z \, = \, B - \sum_{i=1}^m x_i A_i. \,$ Of course, (\ref{p-sd}) has a maximum rank slack matrix, and our characterizations will rely on such a matrix.

 We also make the following assumption: \begin{Assumption} The maximum rank slack in (\ref{p-sd}) is

 \end{Assumption} For the rest of the paper we fix this $r.$

 Assumption \ref{ass-slack} is easy to satisfy (at least in theory): if $Z$ is a maximum rank slack in (\ref{p-sd}), and $Q$ is a matrix of suitably scaled eigenvectors of $Z, \,$ then replacing all $A_i$ by $Q^T A_i Q$ and $B$ by $Q^T B Q$ puts $Z$ into the required form.